ddrdushy/Nodejs_Learning/README.md

 ### 08-Nov-2016
   Worked with C.R.U.D Operations without database (used array of data) and those data are published to the view.

+### 09-Nov-2016
+  Start with Refactoring of `app.js` file and route is chained by using `express.route`.
+Learn about the middleware and how to write custom middleware using `express.js`. started to build `api` to serve data to front-end modules. done the `C.R.U.D` operations to the user messages, expect update.